KDE/documentation-develop-kde-org/content/docs/kirigami/components-actions.md

 {{< figure class="text-center" caption="Global Drawers actions on a mobile device" src="mobile_global_drawers.png" >}}
 {{< /compare >}}

+You can read more about Global Drawers in the [documentation page for drawers](../components-drawers/).

 ### ActionTextFields

 A [Kirigami ActionTextField](docs:kirigami2;ActionTextField) is used to add some contextual